cortexlabs/cortex/docs/cluster/cli.md

   -h, --help                help for predict
 ```

-The `predict` command converts sample from a JSON file into prediction requests and displays the response.
+The `predict` command converts a sample from a JSON file into a prediction request and displays the response.
 This command is useful for quickly testing predictions.

 ## delete